dkvz/dkvz-blog-backend/README.md

 - [x] I need da CORS.
 - [ ] The relative to absolute link functions in text_utils do not check if there's already a slash in the URL - It's possible to create URLs with two slashes, I should probably check if the URL is leading with a slash or not.
 - [ ] The app does not crash when the DB file is unreadable, it just continuously outputs an error.
+- [ ] Add a favicon, base route for "/favicon.ico" should work.
 - [x] I need a generic function for "count" queries.
 - [x] Log a message when server is started -> Actix already does that.
 - [x] IP+port should be configurable from the .env with some kind of default value maybe?